To my beloved Eva Merlán Bollaín, master painter of the Mouras of Gallaecia

-The appearance of the Virgin at her own ‘pena’ takes place at many sanctuaries on top of or next to stones in many Celtic lands, such as the Virgin of Chamorro, appearing on a balancing stone or Logan Stone (Pena de Embade, Pena de Avalar), or on an offering table with Early (and also Late, both at the same time) Bronze Age petroglyphs, at the Chapel of Our Lady of Penamaior (A Capela, A Corunha), or on a rock found at the hermitage of the Virgin of Cadeiras (Pinhol, Sober, Lugo), where, according to Blanco Prado, the Virgin appears in the morning to bathe in the Sil river.
-This tradition reflects the memory of morning evening appearances of the Moura woman, busy with dressing and hair combing, etc., such as the ones who appears on the morning of Saint John’s Eve at the Pena Molexa, laying out gold in the sun light.
+The appearance of the Virgin at her own ‘pena’ takes place at many sanctuaries on top of or next to stones in many Celtic lands, such as the Virgin of Chamorro, appearing on a balancing stone or Logan Stone (Pena de Embade, Pena de Avalar), or on an offering table with Early (and also Late, both at the same time) Bronze Age petroglyphs, at the Chapel of Our Lady of Penamaior (A Capela, Corogne), or on a rock found at the hermitage of the Virgin of Cadeiras (Pinhol, Sober, Lugo), where, according to Blanco Prado, the Virgin appears in the morning to bathe in the Sil river.
+This tradition reflects the memory of morning-evening appearances of the Moura woman, busy with dressing and hair combing, etc., such as the ones who appear on the morning of Saint John’s Eve at the Pena Molexa, laying out gold in the sunlight.

 [A]MOURA OF THE PENA MOLEXA

-The Pena Molexa it is an extremely ancient megalith, intentionally set or mounted between two boulders.
+The Pena Molexa is an extremely ancient megalith, intentionally set or mounted between two boulders.

 Na Câmara municipal de Narón, na freguesia de O Val, imediata ao castro e lugar de Vilasuso, e ao lado duma prehistórica corredoira que remata sobre o mar, perto da espectacular, ilha chamada Pena Lopesa, muito dominante sobre os esgrevios cantís do Oceano, e próxima à célebre mámoa chamada Pena da Arca dos Vilares, enterramento possivelmente calcolítico, encontrasse um outeiro (de lat. altarium, altar, lugar de culto), trebopala e penhasco, chamado pela forma que adopta de molexa de ave, Pena Molexa, do latín Mollicula, ‘molexa’, aquí um penedo não figurativo, que a mão do homem extraindo e trabalhando o granito, encabalgou a mantenta entre dois blocos, sinalizando o ponto da saida da lua -Reve ‘risign moon-‘ no ano metónico.